The Non-cutoff Boltzmann Equation in Bounded Domains: L infty estimate for inflow boundary

-To apply the induction, we first give the energy inequality. \begin{Lem}[Energy inequality] Let $T>0$, and $\D$, $\D_T$ be given in \eqref{D}.
-Let $\de\in(0,1)$ be small enough (which can be chosen as in Lemmas \ref{Qes2Lem}), $-\frac{3}{2}<\ga\le 2$ and $0<s<1$.
-Let $p^\#$ and $q_*$ be given in \eqref{ppsharp} and Lemma \ref{interLem} respectively.
-Suppose
+To apply the iteration, we give the energy inequality including regular spatial and velocity variables on level functions. \begin{Lem}[Energy inequality for level functions] Assume the same conditions as in Lemmas \ref{initialLinftyLem} and \ref{interLem}.
+Let $s'\in(0,1)$ be a small constant depending on $p$ (chosen in \eqref{spri} below), and let $C_0>0$ (given in \eqref{Ep}) be sufficiently large depending on $l,\ga,s,p$.
+Assume $f$ solves \eqref{linear1b2} and satisfies